Steven A. Camarota is the director of research and Karen Zeigler is a demographer at the Center.

 The top of Table 2 shows that native fertility is negatively correlated with the share of an MSA that is foreign-born.
 This means that the larger the immigrant share in a metro area, the lower the fertility of natives.
 However, only in the 50 largest cities is the negative correlation very strong, at -.50.
 In the largest 100 MSAs and all 260 MSAs the table shows that the negative correlation is much weaker.
 It is unclear whether the much higher correlation in the 50 largest cities is due to some characteristic or characteristics in those particular cities or if it reflects the larger sample and resulting lower error in measuring immigrant and native fertility in bigger metro areas.
 Put a different way, in the larger cities the margin of error around the immigrant share, fertility, or any other variable is much smaller because the sample used to create these variables is much larger.
 This allows for more precise measurement than in the smaller cities.
 In the 50 largest MSAs, the sample of native-born women (15 to 50) averages about 29,000 cases.
 In the rest of the MSAs, the sample of women averages only about 3,200 cases, and in the 100 smallest MSAs it averages less than 1,500.
 While these might still seem like large samples, it must be remembered that having a child is a relatively rare event, with only about 5 percent of native-born women actually giving birth each year.
 Measurement error will bias a correlation toward zero.
 That is, the larger the error, the less likely it will be to find a relationship between two variables.
 So the variation in sample sizes could explain the results in Table 2.

 Looking down Table 2 shows that the other correlations show much stronger relationships in the 50 largest metro areas as well.
-In general, the correlations indicate that it is unmarried, lower- and middle-income, native-born women whose fertility seems to be most impacted by the presence of immigrants, at least in the 50 largest cities.
-The strongest correlation in the table, at -.58, is for the negative association between the immigrant share of the population and the fertility of middle-income women living in rental property.24 This makes some intuitive sense if immigration increases housing prices, because it could reduce the affordability of housing for native-born women with modest means, making them less willing to start or add to their family.
-At the very least, the relatively high negative correlation for these middle-income renters is consistent with the possibility that immigration makes homeownership more difficult for some Americans by driving up prices, thereby causing them to delay or forgo childbearing.
+In general, it is unmarried, lower- and middle-income native-born women whose fertility seems to be most negatively impacted by the presence of immigrants, at least in the 50 largest cities.
+The negative correlations for lower- and middle-income women in larger cities of -.56 and -.48 respectively are among the strongest in the table.
+The correlations with the presence of immigrants for lower and middle-income renters and homeowners also tend to be negative and relatively strong.
+If immigration increases housing or the general cost of living in an area, it seems reasonable to assume this would be most felt for women of modest means, making them less willing to start or add to their family.
+The relatively high negative correlation for lower- and middle-income renters in particular is consistent with the possibility that immigration makes homeownership more difficult for some Americans by driving up prices, thereby causing them to delay or forgo childbearing.

 Of course, simple correlations are quite limited and deal with one variable at a time.
 To further explore the potential relationship between immigration and native fertility, we use the following OLS regression model: